Dayana-N/AutoMarket-PP4/README.md

 - Dennis Ivy for the brilliant 18-hour Django course, which explains in detail a lot of the main Django concepts.

 ### Comments
+This project consists of three apps - API, Listings, and Users.
+The User's app handles everything related to the users including their listings and favourites since they are directly related to the user.
+The Listings app handles everything related to the listings including CRUD functionality and add and remove from favourites.
+The API app was created to serialize the data and pass it to the front end.
+In particular the car models.
+On the front end, JavaScript makes a call to fetch all the models based on the user's selection of car make.
+The car makes and models were loaded into the database by calling a function in the utils.py file.
+The code loops over all of the car models in the cars dictionary and uploads them to the database.
+This function should not be called otherwise.
+It has been left there to document the process.

+I wanted to include some automated testing, but unfortunately i ran out of time.
+However, this is something I plan to add in the future to help me manage the project as I keep adding more features.

+This project is particularly close to my heart, not only because it's my very first full-stack project but also because it's inspired by my love for cars.